0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 After like 2 minutes on Google I found out McDonalds beat me to this idea :-/

 Anyway, I still had a hack at it, and it turns out to be really easy.
 I mean, it is essentially frying up pancakes, eggs, and bacon and stacking them together.
+The hardest part was making the pancake batter!
+I wanted to use the soybean pulp I made on Tuesday

 ## Friday: "Freezer Cleanout"